cutestsun/image-finder/README.md

 - Interactive elements and animation
 - Search for images by name.
 - View information about the image like likes, views, comments, and downloads.
+- Open a modal window with a high-quality image

 ## Technologies